-- go to link Pineapple salsa.
+- go Pineapple salsa.
 In a medium bowl, combine pineapple, capsicum, coriander leaves, red onion, jalapeno, and lime juice.
 Stir until well combined.
 Season with salt, to taste.

 - Guacamole.
 In a medium bowl, mash together the avocado, lime juice, and salt.
 Mix in coriander leaves and chopped chili.

 - Heat corn tortillas.
 Assemble each taco with fish, red cabbage, pineapple salsa, spicy Mexican roasted seeds, guacamole, sour cream and coriander leaves.
 Serve immediately with lime wedges and Tabasco sauce.
 Enjoy!